-Link your Cronometer account with Apple Health to easily track your daily activity, exercise and biometrics such as height and weight in Cronometer.
+Link your Cronometer account with Apple Health to easily track your daily activity and exercise in Cronometer.

 If you are an Apple Watch user you can import your activity data into Cronometer through Apple Health.

 To link your accounts you will need to have the Cronometer mobile app installed, if you do not have the Cronometer mobile app you can download it from the App Store.

 Apple has not yet enabled Apple Health for iPad so connecting with Apple Health is only available for iPhone users currently.

 Connecting Your Apple Health / Apple Watch To Cronometer

 To connect Apple Health with your Cronometer account:

 Open Cronometer > Settings > Connect Apps & Devices > Apple Health